Aurelien-Pelissier/Medium/Rewinding the Universe to the Beginning of Time/README.md

 The timeline of the universe is available in both `.png` and `.ppt` format.

-You can perform simulation of the universe expansion by launching `Universe_Friedman.py`
+You can perform the full simulation of the universe expansion by launching `simulate_universe_with_inflation.py`

 <p align="center">
   <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/Medium/master/Rewinding%20the%20Universe%20to%20the%20Beginning%20of%20Time/Figure1.png" width=600>